 Informal style is the most commonly used style since most houses built now are informal.
 The left and right sides of the yard are different but they still need to appear balanced.
 This is accomplished by planting roughly the same amount of greenery on either side of the front door.

-Natural style attempts to make the house look like it was dropped in the middle of an undisturbed piece of land.
+Naturescape style attempts to make the house look like it was dropped in the middle of an undisturbed piece of land.
 Native plants are planted in irregular patterns along a winding path.
 Pruning is kept to a minimum.
 However, well-behaved plants should be selected so it does not end up looking like a weed patch.
-Natural style can be a very low maintenance landscape if you do not count the time it takes to convince people that the yard is supposed to look that way.
+Naturescape style can be a very low maintenance landscape.
+A sign identifying it as a wildlife area will help convince people that the yard is supposed to look that way.
 See my webpage of Naturescaping for Wildlife.

 Large lawn areas surrounded by flowerbeds mark the English style.
 It takes a large yard to make it look good.
 There is also the English Cottage Garden style, which has no lawn but attempts to cram as many perennials into the yard as possible.